 Planned volumes were stated to be in the region of 20 cars per day, which would be in line with sales projections, with a maximum of 30 a day (some 6000 per annum) being possible, owing both to limitations within the venerable Quai Andre Citroën plant and the supply of engines from Modena.

 The Paris motor show that autumn marked the world debut of Citroën’s more commercially sensitive GS saloon, the vitally important mid-range model Claude Alain Sarre had been agitating so vehemently for.
-Introduced by his successor, Raymond Ravenel, it caused almost as much of a sensation as its larger, more upmarket sibling, owing to its technical and stylistic advances.
+It caused almost as much of a sensation as its larger, more upmarket sibling, owing to its technical and stylistic advances.
 Paris was also notable for the SM’s home market debut and the fact that Citroën was now taking orders for their new flagship.

 In the interim, the press launch for the SM had also taken place – the setting being a chateau in the Camargue region of Southern France, where a fleet of SMs were arranged for a cadre of journalists who had converged at Citroën’s behest, to sample.
 Following a drinks reception, the scribes headed for their steeds and hopelessly unfamiliar with the car’s exceptionally direct and highly sensitive steering (not to mention, several sheets to the wind), a number failed to make it through the imposing courtyard gates without making some form of contact.